 - Sunday is happy hour with friends and music

-- Throughout the month, a few random days host Mermaid Magic, which is a Magic-Mike-inspired event.
+- Throughout the month, a few random days host Mermaid Magic, a Magic-Mike-inspired event.
 They also host Mutts and Martinis happy hours, themed costume parties, and more.

 Anchor Line features several carefully selected craft beers, domestic beers, import beers, wines, cocktails, seltzers, vodka, and whiskey.